 Soon, IoT will be a part of our daily lives.
 By leveraging the power of 5G networks and artificial intelligence, researchers believe we will be able to easily access the data collected by IoT devices to enhance industries from public safety and transportation, to energy, agriculture, and beyond.

-For more information on IoT, visit the IEEE Xplore Digital Library.
+For more information on AI, visit the IEEE Xplore Digital Library.